 Proper Incentives for Organ Donation: A Multidisciplinary Local and International Study on the Divergent Models

-- Ruiping FAN (Principal Investigator)Department of Public Policy
+- Ruiping FAN (Principal Investigator / Project Coordinator)Department of Public and International Affairs

-- Ho Mun CHAN (Co-Investigator)Department of Public Policy
+- Ho Mun CHAN (Co-Investigator)Department of Public and International Affairs

 - Chunyan DING (Co-Investigator)School of Law

-- Yeuk Yu Lawrence YUNG (Co-Investigator)Department of Public Policy
+- Yeuk Yu Lawrence YUNG (Co-Investigator)Department of Public and International Affairs

 - Xiaowei ZANG (Co-Investigator)Department of Social and Behavioural Sciences